 "We are thrilled to support the organisation through the next stage of its journey and look forward to engaging with the CTE community to provide support and hope."

 Sarah Willey grew up in Townsville, North QLD and is the wife of Steve who has been diagnosed with probable CTE.
-Steve grew up in Ingham, North QLD which involved a lot of outdoor and high contact activities including rugby league, rugby union, hunting, fishing, amateur boxing training, boat racing and various other activities as a young
+Steve grew up in Ingham, North QLD which involved a lot of outdoor and high contact activities as a young North Queenslander who lived life to the max (and even pushing quite a few limits in between).
+Steve is in the later sta

 Sarah Willey grew up in Townsville, North QLD and is the wife of Steve who has been diagnosed with probable CTE.
-Steve grew up in Ingham, North QLD which involved a lot of outdoor and high contact activities including rugby league, rugby union, hunting, fishing, amateur boxing training, boat racing and various other activities as a young North Queenslander who lived life to the max (and even pushing quite a few limits in between).
+Steve grew up in Ingham, North QLD which involved a lot of outdoor and high contact activities as a young North Queenslander who lived life to the max (and even pushing quite a few limits in between).
+Steve is in the later stages of CTE now and lives a simple life which is why Sarah has embarked on this opportunity with ConneCTErs Australia.

-Steve has experienced a range of difficult personal struggles for decades which increased in latter years, years of reporting challenges and presenting with symptoms associated with a degenerative brain disease, and only being accurately diagnosed at the start of 2024.
+Steve has experienced a range of difficult personal struggles for decades which increased in latter years, years of reporting challenges and presenting with symptoms associated with a degenerative brain disease and only being accurately diagnosed at the start of 2024.

 Sarah brings with her a range of experience across various areas which includes senior leadership positions within government healthcare, clinical experience across allied health and mental health, and has had to opportunity to work for other government agencies spanning over twenty-plus years.
 Her experience is extensive ,and her approach is always about patient-centred care and being accountable to person, the cause and the community.